ceron-college/design-patterns-challenges/README.md

 # 🏆 Software Design Patterns Challenges

-This repo contains Java projects demonstrating various software design patterns.
+This repository contains coding challenges for learning and implementing various software design patterns in Java.

-## 📚 Patterns Covered

-- **Creational**: Builder, Abstract Factory